sofiabelen/sofiabelen.github.io/content/projects/visualizing-the-aba-problem/index.md

 comments: true
 ---

-As a newly-Rust convert (Rustacean?) coming from C++, it can be all too tempting to believe Rust's ownership model is the panacea, the cure of all our problems.
+As a new Rust convert (Rustacean?) coming from C++, it can be all too tempting to believe Rust's ownership model is the panacea, the cure for all our problems.
 While it is truly groundbreaking, I'm beginning to learn about the cases where it can't really save us.
 But there's hope, let's not panic!

 Ever since I watched [Fedor Pikus talk on atomics](https://www.youtube.com/watch?v=ZQFzMfHIxng) (highly recommend!), I've had an interest in lock-free programming.
 I played around with implementing my own SPMC queue in C++, and have since started (and not finished) some books, trying specially hard to wrap my head around memory ordering.
 But I've come to realize I've been a bit stuck in tutorial hell, so this post is the beginning of me getting unstuck.

-My goal is to poke at the [crossbeam crate](https://github.com/crossbeam-rs/crossbeam), with the hopes of gaining a better understanding of a real-world usecase and hopefully gain some insight which might help me contribute something back.
+My goal is to poke at the [crossbeam crate](https://github.com/crossbeam-rs/crossbeam), with the hopes of gaining a better understanding of a real-world use case and hopefully gain some insight which might help me contribute something back.

 Let's start from the beginning, exploring what is one of the problems that crossbeam-epoch tackles.